NYPL/engineering-general/standards/manual-testing.md

 ### Asking stakeholders outside of the team to perform user acceptance testing (UAT)

+User Acceptance Testing (UAT) with stakeholders outside the immediate development team is generally a process owned and led by Product Managers.
+Since Product Managers have the relationships with outside stakeholders, they should coordinate and drive this process.
+QA Engineers are available to assist in whatever way is most useful—such as preparing test plans, supporting test sessions, or helping with documentation—but the Product Manager should take the lead.

-Asking stakeholders outside the immediate development team to perform User Acceptance Testing (UAT) is a crucial step for several reasons.
+UAT is a crucial step for several reasons.
 It ensures the product meets the business needs from the perspective of real-world users and decision-makers, providing a vital, unbiased check before a release.

 The ILS team takes this approach with each Sierra upgrade.
 They have a long-standing practice of using a multi-tab Google Sheet to collaborate with various library departments.
 This sheet is used to engage the actual users of Sierra admin tools, who are asked to perform steps simulating their daily tasks.
 Testers sign-off on each action from the spreadsheet.
 These testing sessions are typically conducted during off-hours, often on weekends.